NegatioN/BattleRiteStats/_characters/oldur.md

       name: Dehydration
       type: mixed
     - color: teal
-      description: Passing through an ally with Shifting Sands grants you and your ally a Shield that absorbs up to 14 damage for 3.\n
+      description: Rejuvenate heals for an additional 15 of damage taken over its duration.
+Restores up to a maximum of 6 bonus health.
-      icon: 89c37320af892ae43b410f4d610d7ea8
+      icon: 838ae06cda41a2544a1d2a528389d5b5
-      name: Recreate
+      name: Renew
       type: support
     - color: red
       description: Quicksand can be recast to throw Lesser Quicksand.
 It applies Time